Understanding Addiction Through the Lens of Trauma

 The Neurobiology of Addiction and Trauma

-Individuals who have experienced trauma feel stress more intensely and for more prolonged periods, while simultaneously experiencing less pleasure in everyday life.
+Those who’ve experienced trauma often endure stress more intensely and for longer periods, while finding less pleasure in everyday life.

 Generational Trauma as a Factor in Addiction